zer0cache/matic-docs/docs/home/blockchain-basics/basics-solidity.md

 ---

 ## Solidity<img src = 'https://solidity.readthedocs.io/en/v0.6.11/_images/logo.svg' width='50'/>
 Solidity is an object oriented, high-level programming language for implementing smart contracts.
-It allows to write programs, which governs the behavior of accounts within blockhain network.
+It allows to write programs, which governs the behavior of accounts within blockchain network.
 It is statically typed, supports contract inheritance and has many built-in Contract Libraries.
 Solidity is similar to programming languages like  C++, Python and JavaScript.

 It comprised of:
 - variables